 Small Business Assistance

 - Tri-County Community College’s Small Business Center is offering counseling services for any business impacted by COVID-19.
 If you’re interested in receiving counseling from an advanced business specialist, click here for more information.
-In addition, the Small Business Center is partnering with the Town of Murphy to present the Murphy Assistance Program, which provides immediate legal and accounting assistance to Murphy businesses which have been adversely affected by the COVID-19 crisis.
+In addition, the Small Business Center is partnering with the Town of Murphy to present the Murphy Assistance Program, which provides immediate legal and accounting assistance to Murphy businesses that have been adversely affected by the COVID-19 crisis.
 To view upcoming webinars the Small Business Center is hosting, visit their events calendar.
 For additional information on the Small Business Center’s resources for small business owners and entrepreneurs, visit Startup Tri-County’s website.

 - The Cherokee County Chamber of Commerce has information regarding COVID-19 relief for small businesses and qualified organizations, as well as openings for member support appointments.
 For more information, email Sherry Raines or visit the Cherokee County Chamber website.

 - Mountain Bizworks is partnering with Dogwood Health Trust to provide increased access to another round of the Small Business Administration’s Paycheck Protection Program for nonprofits, small businesses, sole proprietors, and independent contractors in the region.
 The focus will be on rural, minority, and women-led organizations.
 For more information, visit their website here.
 Mountain Bizworks has also developed a list of COVID-19 Rapid Recovery Financing Options.
 To view this list, click here.